Skip the pelvic, please!

-Going to the gynecologist or health clinic can be intimidating, especially if you don’t know what to expect.
-But there’s good news: the visit may be as simple as talking to your doctor.
+Going to see a health care provider can be intimidating, especially if you don’t know what to expect.
+But there’s good news: the visit may be as simple as talking to your provider.
 You may not need to have a pelvic exam or Pap smear depending on the reason for your visit.

-If all you want is birth control, and you’re up to date on your health checks, you may be able to breeze right through.
-For most kinds of birth control—the pill, patch, ring, shot, and implant—you may only need to fill out a medical history form, have a blood pressure check, and talk to the doctor or nurse before getting started.
+If all you want is birth control and you’re up to date on your health checks, you may be able to breeze right through.
+For most kinds of birth control—the pill, patch, ring, shot, and implant—you may only need to fill out a medical history form, have a blood pressure check, and talk to your provider before getting started.

 When should I start going to the gynecologist or health clinic?
-It’s ideal to start visiting a gynecologist between age 13 and 15.
-If you don’t have any health problems, these visits just involve talking with your doctor or nurse.
+It’s ideal to start visiting a health care provider on your own before you start having sex.
+If you don’t have any health problems, these visits just involve talking with your provider.
 All women should start getting Pap smears and pelvic exams beginning at age 21.

 To demystify the whole process, let’s go over the types of tests sometimes included in women’s health exams and when they are usually given:

 The Pap Smear

 This test uses a mascara brush-like tool to collect a few cells from the cervix (the opening of the uterus).
 The cells are brushed on a microscope slide and examined for any abnormalities that could be early signs of cervical cancer.
 To access the cervix, your health care provider will insert a speculum in order to hold back the sides of the vagina.
 You will feel pressure, but it shouldn’t be painful.
 (Tell your provider if it’s it so she can make adjustments.)